dottjt/plastic/chapters/01-life.md

 Flocking to the streets.
 Vermintide folly.
 Naked children carelessly prance to a Communist funeral melody.
 Privates tucked deep inside their little foreskin gashes, ripe for the meat cleavers of Chinatown to apprehend.
 Thankfully the Chinese butcher is a simple rice-loving man with a delicate wife-beating texture.
 Often wearing nothing but a kitchen apron and a silver-chain necklace, traditionally awarded during the semi-finals of a fierce Mahjong beatdown.
 Cigarette in mouth.
 Ready to beat the grease off his forsaken cock.

 Further down the duration of the road, emanating through a thick haze of prudent SARS lies a badly cut-up swine.
 Fit with a heinous cough and a mouth-full of regurgitated maggots, gathering in rows of the hundreds.
 Squirming and tossing amongst the unspeakable overtones of a young man knocked fresh from his bike by a speeding lagoon.
 Encircled pretty.
 His pretty brain now a battered mess of week-old congee, haplessly conspiring to a point of chronic anemia.
 As his splayed cortex streamed down into the sewers of the hotpot kitchen below, ready to serve this week's special to the crowd of a many few.
-Then suddenly, a signal was fraught.

-the air was lost.
-Our time had come.

-The deafening tintinnabulation of the bells above began their
+Then suddenly, the deafening tintinnabulation of the bells above began their roar as the people below weakened to their hunger.
+Our time was nigh.

- displayed no fear, as they roared incessantly through the haze of the

-bells above the haze began
-The ravage of Chinatown had commenced.
-Men and women alike, beating each other senseless over the cured asshole of a tenderised Peking duck, considered by many to bring good-luck and fortune.
-An old aunt in vile brown florals violently rubs her clitoris with a pair of coarse chopsticks, before shoving them into her nephew's ear, to be chewed and suckled while he sat in meditative silence and completed his math homework.
+The ravage of Chinatown had commenced, as men and women alike, beat each other senseless over the cured remains of a tenderised Peking duck's asshole.
+Considered by many to bring luck and good fortune, as an old aunt in vile brown florals violently rubs her clitoris with a pair of coarse chopsticks.
+Readily her gaze before shoving the freshily prepared utensils into the cavern of her nephew's ear, which was to be chewed and suckled in meditative silence, while he sat there being devoured as he completed his fourth grade assignment.
 No one was safe.
 No one was spared.
 The hunger was real and the people had spoken.
-Thankfully, we were only moments away from our destination, as our our view widened into a precarious shade of white, and our sense of place vanished into a cold dark room of orbital apprehension.
+Thankfully, we were only moments away from our destination, as the chaos quietened and our our view widened into a precarious shade of white.
+Vanish into a cold dark room of orbital apprehension, privy to our newfound sense of place.

 ### Restaurant Arrival

-"I too wanted to become a writer once," the editor blurted, as if making some kind of ultimate sacrifice against his own will.
+"I wanted to become a writer too once," the editor blurted, as if making some kind of ultimate sacrifice against his own will.

-"But I figured the money was better on the other side of the fence.
-You know?
-And man, I honestly couldn't think of anything worse than writing."
+"But I figured the money was better on the other side of the fence, if you know what I mean.
+And man, I honestly couldn't think of anything worse than writing a novel.
+Talk about being bored shitless."

-Although certain in what I heard, I wasn't quite sure how to respond, let alone comprehend what little meaning was left in his words, as I pushed through the plastic-bead opening designed to keep white-face out.
+Although certain in what I heard, I wasn't quite sure how to respond.
+Let alone comprehend what little meaning was left in his words, as I pushed through the plastic-beads of the restaurant, designed to keep white-face like editor out.

 ### The Ming Description